THINK Neurology for Kids

 Memory problems are often associated with aging, but children can also develop memory loss for many different reasons.
 The challenge with children is that some types of memory problems appear to be misbehavior or inattention.
 The caring team at THINK Neurology for Kids specializes in memory problems, providing multimodal treatment that targets the underlying cause and includes therapies to improve their memory.
-For an appointment in days, not weeks, call the office in The Woodlands, Katy or Cypress, Texas, or use the online booking feature.
+For an appointment in days, not weeks, call the office in The Woodlands, Katy, Sugar Land, or Cypress, Texas, or use the online booking feature.

 Memory is a complex process that requires the coordination and integration of many different parts of the brain.
 This is because your brain connects sights, sounds, smells, touch, your environment, and your thoughts and emotions when forming memories.

 Everyone is familiar with long-term memory, but it’s not the only type of memory.
 Working memory stores the information you need to plan and execute daily activities.
 Episodic memory retains events and personal experiences that occurred at a particular time, while semantic memory gives you the ability to recall words, concepts, and numbers.